Deputy President; Executive Director, Sheikh Mohamed bin Zayed Scholars Program; Executive Director, NYU Abu Dhabi Summer Academy

 Yu was previously Associate General Counsel and Managing Counsel at Monsanto Company.
 Prior to that position, she was General Counsel for the State Bar of California, a California Superior Court Commissioner, appointed by the President of the United States as a White House Fellow, and in private practice in Oakland, CA. A national bar leader and frequent speaker, she was the first woman of color to chair the American Bar Association (ABA) Section of Legal Education and Admissions to the Bar, and the first Asian American to chair any ABA section or division of the ABA in its history.
 The Council of that Section is designated the accrediting agency for U.S. law schools by the U.S. Department of Education.
 She has served in the ABA House of Delegates and is also the past Chair of the ABA Commission on Women in the Profession---the first woman of color ever to serve in that role.

-Yu is the Vice Chair of the Board of Trustees of Oberlin College and also sits on the boards of the American Management Association and the Boalt Hall School of Law Alumni Association.
+Yu is the Vice Chair of the Board of Trustees of Oberlin College and also sits on the board of the American Management Association.
 She is an external member of the KPMG Diversity Advisory Board.
 She is a past President of the White House Fellows Foundation and Association and has authored several articles and essays on diversity, leadership, and aspects of the legal profession.
 Other leadership activities include co-founding the National Asian Pacific American Bar Association and former service on the boards of the Commonwealth Club of California and the Association of Corporate Counsel.

 Her awards include Ten Outstanding Young Women of America, the 2001 Missouri Women Justice Award, 25 Most Influential Women in Business in St. Louis, Diversity Awards from the Minority Bar Association and the Judicial Council of California, 2003 Trailblazer Award from the National Asian Pacific American Bar Association, and 2011 Women Leader Award from the Asian American Bar Association of New York.

-Yu received her B.A. from Oberlin and J.D. from the University of California (Boalt Hall School of Law in Berkeley), and was awarded a Doctor of Laws (honoris causa) from the City University of New York.
+Yu received her B.A. from Oberlin and J.D. from the University of California at Berkeley, and was awarded a Doctor of Laws (honoris causa) from the City University of New York.